Skip to main content

 • not supporting adjustments in the sales comparison approach;

-• failure to make adjustments when they are clearly indicated;
+• failure to make market-derived adjustments, including time adjustments, when they are clearly indicated;

 • use of data, particularly comparable sales data, provided by parties that have a financial interest in the sale or in the financing of the subject property without the appraiser’s verification of the information from a disinterested source;